Provincial attestation letter or territorial attestation letter

 - You’ve received a scholarship from Global Affairs Canada.

-- You’re eligible for an exemption from study permit requirements based on a public policy as part of a migration response to a crisis or other pressure.
+- You’re in Canada or entering Canada at a port of entry and are eligible for an exemption from certain study permit requirements based on a public policy as part of a migration response to a crisis or other pressure.

 - You’ve entered Canada and one of the following situations applies to you:

-- You’re applying for a study permit extension or to restore your status.
+- You’re applying for a study permit extension at the same DLI and level of study as your current study permit.

 - You’re under a removal order, but can’t be removed from Canada at this time.